Mlongen/JavaFinalProject-ExpensesManager/README.md

  ![image](http://marcelo.co.technology/img/JavaProject.gif)

- *The data is displayed on a table, which can be filtered by period/month and sorted.
+ -The data is displayed on a table, which can be filtered by period/month and sorted.

- *User can easily track their expenses and visualize information on different kinds of charts.
+ -User can easily track their expenses and visualize information on different kinds of charts.

- *User can set budgets for different categories, and be notified when they are close to being reached.
+ -User can set budgets for different categories, and be notified when they are close to being reached.

 ## Author